membraneframework/membrane_audio_mix_plugin/README.md

 ### Mixer

 The Mixer adds samples from all pads.
 It has two strategies to deal with the overflow: scaling down waves and clipping.
+There's also the faster, semi-native version of the Mixer.
+Only the scaling-down strategy is available in the native Mixer.

 ### Interleaver